Material Accounting Policy Information Note No. 1. Company Overview:

 (g) major spares are based on technical estimation of the said spares.

-Individual assets costing '10,000/- or less are depreciated fully in the year in which they are available for use in the location and condition necessary for it to be capable of operating in the manner intended by the management.
+Individual assets costing H0,000/- or less are depreciated fully in the year in which they are available for use in the location and condition necessary for it to be capable of operating in the manner intended by the management.
+However, small value assets costing upto ^2,000/- are charged to revenue.

 An item of property, plant, and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the use of the asset or its disposal.
 Any gain or loss arising on the disposal/de-recognition is recognised in the statement of profit and loss.